Nabinkali Devi

-Nabinkali Devi was an Indian writer in Bengali language and sex worker known for her erotic poem titled Kaminikalanka (1886).
-A review of the book appeared in the magazine Hindoo Patriot to which the Indian Mirror responded with criticism of Devi.
+Nabinkali Devi was an Indian writer in Bengali language and sex worker, known for her erotic poem titled Kaminikalanka (1886).
+She was the daughter of a prominent Brahmin, married to an older man, abandoned at home, entered an extramarital relationship, and later became a sex worker.
+A review of her book appeared in the magazine Hindoo Patriot to which the Indian Mirror responded with criticism of Devi.